← Back to blog

 My hope is that students will now ask 'Who trained this?' whenever we talk about AI.
 They can probe technology rather than be passive consumers.

-This critical lens is exactly what we need.
+This critical lens is what what we need.
 As these children grow up to potentially build the next generation of AI systems, they carry with them the visceral memory of creating biased systems—and the knowledge of how to do better.

 The game is just the beginning.
 It opens doors to discussions about:

-- Why do we have the biases we do?
+• Why do we have the biases we do?

-- How do movies and media shape our idea of what a "hacker" looks like?
+• How do movies and media shape our idea of what a "hacker" looks like?

-- What would a fair security system look like?
+• What would a fair security system look like?

-- Who gets to decide what's "normal" or "suspicious"?
+• Who gets to decide what's "normal" or "suspicious"?

 Try It Yourself